George Weah: Presidency (2018–2024)

 Weah was sworn in as president on 22 January 2018, making him the fourth youngest-serving president in Africa, marking Liberia's first democratic transition in 74 years.
 He cited fighting corruption, reforming the economy, combating illiteracy and improving life conditions as the main targets of his presidency.
 Two other world class African strikers, Didier Drogba and Samuel Eto'o, attended the inauguration.
 As President, Weah has come under criticism for inciting violence on opposition candidates including Telia Urey in 2019.
 On 15 August 2022, three senior members of Weah's cabinet were sanctioned by the United States for alleged corruption.

 Economic policy

-After winning 2017 election, Weah promised a Pro-Poor Agenda for Development and Prosperity, saying that this will benefit not just the poor, but all Liberians.
+After winning the 2017 election, Weah promised a Pro-Poor Agenda for Development and Prosperity, saying that this will benefit not just the poor, but all Liberians.

 In 2019 inflation went as high as 28%.
 It made many Liberians to worry which led protests called "Save the State" in Monrovia and in Washington, D.C.

 In September 2019, Weah attended the National Economic Dialogue (NED), seeking solutions amidst Liberia's economic crisis.
 A host of organizations rallied to develop a comprehensive program aimed at bolstering Liberia's economy.
 Weah urged Liberians to use the Dialogue as a national platform to craft strategies and offer workable solutions for the crisis.
 The forum yielded several recommendations, some of which are listed below: